alexisbacco/bacco-artifical-intelligence-machine-learning-bootcamp/README.md

 # Artificial Intelligence and Machine Learning Bootcamp

 Welcome!
-This repository contains all of the code, notebooks, and materials I have worked on and completed in the **"Artificial Intelligence & Machine Learning, Data Science Bootcamp"** on Udemy.
+This repository contains all of the code, notebooks, and materials I have worked on in the **"Artificial Intelligence & Machine Learning, Data Science Bootcamp"** on Udemy.

 ---